 Reserves volumes attributed to properties and related future net revenue (and net present values thereof) are estimates only.
 There is no assurance that the estimated reserves can or will be recovered or that the related future net revenues will be realized.
 Actual reserves may be greater or less than those estimated, and the difference may be material.
 Estimated net present values of future net revenue do not represent fair market value of the reserves.
-There is no assurance that the forecast prices and costs may be material.
+There is no assurance that the forecast prices and cost assumptions applied in evaluating the reserves will be attained, and variances between actual and forecast prices and costs may be material.

-References herein to (i) "PDP" reserves means proved developed producing reserves, (ii) "1P" reserves means total proved reserves, (iii) "2P" reserves means proved reserves plus probable reserves, and (iv) "NPV10" means, with respect to reserves, net present value of estimated future net revenue related to the reserves, discounted at 10% per year.
+References herein to (i) "PDP" reserves means proved developed producing reserves, (ii) "1P" reserves means total proved reserves plus probable reserves, and (iv) "NPV10" means, with respect to reserves, net present value of estimated future net revenue related to the reserves, discounted at 10% per year.
 Unless otherwise indicated, NPV10 is expressed on a before tax (BT) basis.